inab/rd-connect-user-management/README-API.md

 # RD-Connect user management API

-The user-management REST API has next endpoints:
+The user-management REST API has many services.
+In order to use almost any of them, you have to send a custom HTTP header:

+* `X-RDConnect-UserManagement-Session`: The session associated to the logged in user.

+And these are the services under the endpoint.
+All of them need the custom header, but the ones labelled with an `*`:

+* `GET /` (*): It returns basic REST API information, like the CAS server to be used.

+* `GET /login`: It returns basic information about the logged in user.

+* `POST /login` (*): Sending a JSON document of type `{'username': 'theusername', 'password': 'theSECRETpassword;-)', 'service': 'http://serviceurltorequestticketsfor'}`, the user is logged in if the credentials are valid.
+The URI of the service is needed to obtain a [https://apereo.github.io/cas/4.2.x/protocol/CAS-Protocol.html](CAS service ticket).
+It is usually the one which is calling the user-management REST API.
+This method returns a JSON document in the format `{'session_id': 'theSESSIONid'}`, plus other additional keys from the logged-in user profile.
+The obtained `session_id` is reused on later calls through `X-RDConnect-UserManagement-Session` header.

+* `GET /logout`: The user associated to the given session is logged out.

-* `GET /users`: It returns the list of registered users (both enabled and disabled).
+* `GET /users` (*): It returns the list of registered users (both enabled and disabled).

-	* `GET /users?schema`: It returns the JSON Schema which validates a user entry.
+	* `GET /users?schema` (*): It returns the JSON Schema which validates a user entry.

 	* `PUT /users`: It creates a new user.
 The input must be a JSON document following [userValidation.json](libs/RDConnect/userValidation.json) JSON schema.

-	* `GET /users/:user_id`: It returns the user which matches the record, or 404 if not found.
+	* `GET /users/:user_id` (*): It returns the user which matches the record, or 404 if not found.
 It follows [userValidation.json](libs/RDConnect/userValidation.json) JSON schema.

 	* `POST /users/:user_id`: It modifies an existing user.
 The input must be a JSON document following [userValidation.json](libs/RDConnect/userValidation.json) JSON schema (but not enforcing the existence of all the keys).
 Those keys whose value is `null` will be removed.

-	* `GET /users/:user_id/picture`: It returns the photo associated to the user which matches the record, or 404 if the user does not exist, or the user does not have an associated photo.
+	* `GET /users/:user_id/picture` (*): It returns the photo associated to the user which matches the record, or 404 if the user does not exist, or the user does not have an associated photo.

 	* `PUT /users/:user_id/picture`: It sets up the photo associated to the user which matches the record, or 404 if the user does not exist.
 It should be a JPEG photo.